fabric8-analytics/fabric8-analytics-data-model/README.md

 To deploy these locally, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables in your local environment or store the same in the .env file in the same directory as `docker-compose-server.yml`

-These variables will contain the required AWS credentials to connect to a remote DynamoDB instance.
-In OpenShift enviroment, the credentials are stored as [OpenShift secrets](https://docs.openshift.com/container-platform/3.4/dev_guide/secrets.html).
+These variables will contain the required AWS credentials to connect on a remote DynamoDB instance.
+In OpenShift environment, the credentials are stored as [OpenShift secrets](https://docs.openshift.com/container-platform/3.4/dev_guide/secrets.html).

 To specify a `dynamodb_prefix` use `$DYNAMODB_PREFIX` environment variable.
-This will allow you to create your own graph and not collide with others in a dynamodb instance.
+This will allow you to create your own graph and not collide with others in a DynamoDB instance.

-Now, to deploy on:
+Now, to deploy:

 - Docker Compose, run -